Chapter 15.10

 15.10.140 Washington Cities Electrical Code adopted.

-(1) The most current edition of the Washington Cities Electrical Code (WCEC), Part One (Adoption) and part Three (National Electrical code amendments), as published by the Washington Association of Building Officials, is hereby adopted by reference and shall be known as the Burien Electrical Code.
+(1) The 2023 Electrical Safety Standards, Administration and Installation is hereby adopted by reference and shall be known as the Burien Electrical Code.
 This includes Annex A, B and C of the National Electrical Code; Commercial Building Telecommunications Cabling Standard (ANSI/TIA-568-C series, February 2009); Commercial Building Standard for Telecommunications Pathway and Spaces (TIA-569-B, October 2004); Commercial Building Grounding and Bonding Requirements for Telecommunications (ANSI/TIA-607-B, August 2011); Residential Telecommunications Cable Standard (ANSI/TIA/EIA 570-B-2004); and the National Electrical Safety Code (NESC C2-2017 excluding Appendixes A and B).

-(a) The requirements of Washington Cities Electrical Code will be observed where there is any conflict between this chapter and the National Electrical Code (NFPA 70), Centrifugal Fire Pumps (NFPA 20), the Emergency and Standby Power Systems (NFPA 110), ANSI/TIA/EIA 568-B, ANSI/TIA/EIA 569-A, ANSI/TIA/EIA 607, or ANSI/TIA/EIA 570.
+(a) The requirements of Washington State Department of Labor and Industries Electrical Safety Standards, Administration, and Installation will be observed where there is any conflict between this chapter and the National Electrical Code (NFPA 70), Centrifugal Fire Pumps (NFPA 20), the Emergency and Standby Power Systems (NFPA 110), ANSI/TIA/EIA 568-B, ANSI/TIA/EIA 569-A, ANSI/TIA/EIA 607, or ANSI/TIA/EIA 570.

 (b) The National Electrical Code will be followed when there is any conflict between standard for Installation of Stationary Pumps for Fire Protection (NFPA 20), standard for Emergency and Standby Power Systems (NFPA 110), ANSI/TIA/EIA 568-B, ANSI/TIA/EIA 569-A, ANSI/TIA/EIA 607, ANSI/TIA/EIA 570-B, and the National Electrical Code (NFPA 70).

-The 2018 International Existing Building Code (IEBC) as published by the International Code Council, Inc., and as adopted by the State Building Code Council in Chapter 51-50-480000 WAC, including Appendix A, Guidelines for the Seismic Retrofit of Existing Buildings and excluding Chapter 1, Administration, is hereby adopted by reference together with the amendments set forth in this section.
+The 2021 International Existing Building Code (IEBC) as published by the International Code Council, Inc., and as adopted by the State Building Code Council in WAC 51-50-480000, including Appendix A, Guidelines for the Seismic Retrofit of Existing Buildings and excluding Chapter 1, Administration, is hereby adopted by reference together with the amendments set forth in this section.
 The Construction Administrative Code, as set forth in Chapter 15.05 BMC, shall be used in place of IEBC Chapter 1, Administration.

-409.1 Conformance.
-Buildings or structures moved into or within the jurisdiction shall comply with the provisions of this code, the International Residential Code (chapter 51-51 WAC), the International Mechanical Code (chapter 51-52 WAC), the International Fire Code (chapter 51-54A WAC), the Uniform Plumbing Code and Standards (chapters 51-56 WAC), the Washington State Energy Code (chapter 51-11C or R WAC) for new buildings or structures.
+1401.2 Conformance.
+Buildings or structures moved into or within the jurisdiction shall comply with the provisions of this code, the International Residential Code (WAC chapter 51-51), the International Mechanical Code (WAC chapter 51-52), the City of Burien Fire Code (BMC 15.20), the Uniform Plumbing Code (WAC chapter 51-56), the Washington State Energy Code (WAC chapter 51-11C or R) for new buildings or structures.

 EXCEPTION: Group R-3 buildings or structures are not required to comply if:

-For the purposes of this section, a building shall be considered to be substantially remodeled when the costs of remodeling exceed 60 percent of the value of the building exclusive of the costs relating to preparation, construction, demolition or renovation of foundations.
+For this section, a building shall be “substantially remodeled” when the costs of remodeling exceed 60 percent of the value of the building exclusive of the costs relating to preparation, construction, demolition, or renovation of foundations.

-Prior to relocation, a feasibility inspection shall be performed on the building or structure by a registered design professional to document any known structural deficiencies, examine existing plumbing and mechanical systems, inspect insulated areas of the structure and check for life safety deficiencies.
+Prior to relocation, a feasibility inspection shall be performed on the building or structure by a registered design professional to document any known structural deficiencies, examine existing plumbing and mechanical systems, inspect the structure’s insulated areas, and check for life safety deficiencies.
 A copy of the inspection reports shall be submitted along with a building permit application for relocation.

-Structures which do not conform to minimum requirements at the time of initial construction, or current life safety regulations, or are found substantially deficient in structural integrity, shall be subject to correction.
+Structures that do not conform to minimum requirements at the time of initial construction or current life safety regulations, or are found substantially deficient in structural integrity[,] shall be subject to correction.

 See BMC 12.17.095 (Building moving) for additional permit requirements.